sagitaninta/Wallacea/SDM/README.md

 - Reduce colinearity in the covariates
 - Generate ESDM
 - Rescale ESDM to quantiles
+- The code is for the generation of the anoa SDM, but can easily be adapted for the babirusa, any other species or for different covariates

 ## 1. Preparing predictor variables
 Input = raster layer (geoTiff, .tiff)